krisztin/cuddly-wixen/_posts/2019-01-01-ikea-icons.md

 layout: post
 featured: true
 img: https://res.cloudinary.com/du2vvjrb5/image/upload/v1574285277/krisztin/thumb-ikea-series1_idhxpq.png
-title: 'Icons are off the menu - IKEA Facelift #1'
+title: "Icons are off the menu - IKEA Facelift #1"
 date: 2017-08-01 11:15:06 +0100
 tags: [IKEA, rant, web, a11y]
 excerpt: The good news?
 Now you can get lost on IKEA's website the same way you do in their stores.